The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program

 About Velocity Frequent Flyer

-Virgin Australia is part of the broader Virgin Group, meaning it's in the same family as the more recognizable Virgin Atlantic, However, Virgin Australia is its own entity.
+Virgin Australia is part of the broader Virgin Group, meaning it's in the same family as the more recognizable Virgin Atlantic.
+However, Virgin Australia is its own entity.

 Virgin Australia's loyalty program is called Velocity Frequent Flyer.
 Like other Virgin brands, the program branches off Virgin Red — Virgin's central loyalty program.
 Virgin Red is a familiar name for many of us, but we'll need to pause here.
-Just because you have a Virgin Red loyalty number doesn't mean you're entitled to accessing Velocity Frequent Flyer.
+Just because you have a Virgin Red loyalty number doesn't mean you're entitled to access Velocity Frequent Flyer.

 One of the major caveats we'll need to point out is that you can't join Velocity Frequent Flyer unless you live in one of the following countries: